Sanan94Data/drought-forecasting/README.md

 - `data/`: Contains cleaned CSV files used in analysis
 - `eda/`: Contains generated visualizations (plots, heatmaps, etc.)
 - `methodology_diagram.png`: Visual overview of project workflow
+- data_preparation.py: Loads and merges raw climate datasets, creates the drought label, splits the data into training and test sets with stratification, and standardizes predictor variables for modeling.

 ## 📊 Key Datasets